raspberrypilearning/disco-dance-floor/en/step_3.md

 --- task ---

-Save your script and switch back to the Unity Editor and click on the 'Dance Floor' GameObject in the Hierarchy window.
+Save your script and switch back to the Unity Editor.
+Click on the 'Dance Floor' GameObject in the Hierarchy window.

 Find the 'FloorTilt' component and set 'Max Tilt' to `25` and 'Turn Speed' to `1`.